-Stassi Schroeder’s Husband Beau Clark Gives First look At Life With Baby Hartford
+Stassi Schroeder's Husband Beau Clark Gives First Look At Life With Baby Hartford

 "Would like to see Stassi and Beau's baby plz," one person wrote on Twitter.

-“Why hasn’t @stassi shown us the baby I’m stressing out,” another added.
+"Why hasn't @stassi shown us the baby I'm stressing out," another tweeted.

 "We all know you had that baby!
 Stop keeping her from us!
 She's our child too now! #BabyGate sharing is caring. #VanderpumpRules #vanderpumpbabies," a third fan tweeted.

 While the world is still waiting for a baby Hartford sighting, new dad Beau was seen out and about later in the day after he shared the brunch photo.
-The Daily Mail posted a pic of the masked 40-year-old commercial casting agent doing errands while out in Los Angeles.
-Beau was photographed walking into a Pep Boys store to pick up some auto supplies
+The Daily Mail posted a pic of the masked 40-year-old commercial casting agent running errands in Los Angeles.
+Beau was photographed walking into a Pep Boys store to pick up some auto supplies.

-With the first Vanderpump baby now born, fans are also still awaiting the arrival of three more bundles of joy amid the Bravo reality show’s baby boom.
-Former Vanderpump Rules stars Jax Taylor and Britany Cartwright are expecting their son April.
-In addition, series stars Lala Kent and Sheana Shay are due with daughters that same month.
+With the first Vanderpump child now born, fans are also still awaiting the arrival of three more bundles of joy amid the Bravo reality show's baby boom.
+Former Vanderpump Rules stars Jax Taylor and Brittany Cartwright are expecting their son in April.
+In addition, series stars Lala Kent and Scheana Shay are due with daughters that same month.